 Just as cigars, beer, and parmesan cheese were perfected centuries ago, good coffee is a tradition that shouldn’t be messed with just for the sake of novelty.

-Things can happen outside our control (for example the departure of Zimbabwe and Bolivia from the market) but we are nonetheless able to keep supplying our customers with the best coffees as long as the growers remain dedicated to their craft.
+Things can happen outside our control (right now it”s inflation and supply chain issues) but we are nonetheless able to keep supplying our customers with the best coffees as long as the growers remain dedicated to their craft.

-“You can get a rich, crema-topped espresso just about anywhere (in Italy).
+“You can get a rich, crema-topped espresso just about anywhere in Italy.
 And it doesn’t come with a lecture from some tattooed, fedora-wearing barista”.
 That’s a quote from a Bon Appetit writer in a recent issue dedicated to the food of Italy.
-What a clever dig at the coffee culture in our own country, where new coffee roasters come up with another gimmick every week (and always accompanied by that $17-a-pound price tag).
+What a clever dig at the coffee culture in our own country, where new coffee roasters come up with another gimmick every week (and always accompanied by that $19-a-pound price tag).
 We prefer common sense to pretentiousness.
 That’s what we’ve relied on for over twenty years, and our customers like it that way.